chandar-lab/RL-Tuner-CP/Mini-CPBP/minicp/userguide/source/exercises.rst

     lengthToDest = [1,0,0,3,4,2];

-In your implementation you must update the reversible integers to reflect the change after the addition of every new edge.
+In your implementation you must update the stateful integers to reflect the changes after the addition of every new edge.
 You can use the `CPIntVar.whenBind(...)` method for that.

-The filtering in itself consists in preventing to close a sub-tour that would have a length less than `n` (the number of nodes).
+The filtering algorithm is to prevent closing each sub-tour that would have a length less than `n` (the number of nodes).
-Since node 4 has a length to destination (node 2) of 4 (<6), the destination node 2 can not have 4 as successor and the red link is deleted.
+Since node 4 has a length to destination (node 2) of 4 (<6), the destination node 2 cannot have 4 as successor and the red potential edge is deleted.
 This filtering was introduced in [TSP1998]_ for solving the TSP with CP.